ksstuart88/Adaptiva_Prep/README.txt

 	a. write new transaction entries for all new records
 	b. update all existing records where updated_on > created_on

-SIMULATE SLOWLY CHANGING DATA (SCD) Type 1 and Type 2 SCD Type 1 Example (update stage columns based on modified date)
+SIMULATE SLOWLY CHANGING DIMENSION (SCD) Type 1 and Type 2 SCD Type 1 Example (update stage columns based on modified date)
 8. CREATE A pseudo transaction lot that records the following add new sales transactions to atlanta stores